MNiMORPH/LSDTT-network-tool/README.md

 ### Inputs
 _Necessary inputs:_

-* file_input: The *_MChiSegmented.csv output from LSDTT2
+* `file_input`: The *_MChiSegmented.csv output from LSDTT2

-* file_output: The filename for the output geodatabase(s)
+* `file_output`: The filename for the output geodatabase(s)

 _Optional inputs:_

-* --basin_key=BASIN_KEY: adding this flag allows you to select a single basin for which to generate a network.
-If the --basin_key flag is not used, then all channels generated during chi-mapping will be included in the geopackage
+* `--basin_key=BASIN_KEY`: adding this flag allows you to select a single basin for which to generate a network.
+If the `--basin_key` flag is not used, then all channels generated during chi-mapping will be included in the geopackage

-* -n (--node_export): adding this flag tells the program to export all nodes (in addition to all line segments) to a geopackage.
+* `-n` (`--node_export`): adding this flag tells the program to export all nodes (in addition to all line segments) to a geopackage.
 Including this flag is necessary if you are to use lsdtt-channel-plotter.py.

 ### Outputs